School Psychology

 Student Experiences at LSU

-• Students are typically funded (graduate stipend + tuition remission) through one of the following mechanisms
+• Funding: Students are typically fully funded (graduate stipend + tuition remission) through one of the following mechanisms:

 • Externships at public, private, laboratory, and charter schools working with children, teachers, and parents

-• Externships at hospitals and clinics, including Our Lady of the Lake, Baton Rouge General, and Gulf South Autism Center
+• Externships at hospitals and clinics, including Our Lady of the Lake, Baton Rouge Clinic, and Gulf South Autism Center

 • Departmental teaching assistantships or graduate instructor positions

-• Articles published in peer-reviewed journals, including the Journal of School Psychology and the Journal of Applied Behavior Analysis
+• Articles published in peer-reviewed journals, including the Journal of School Psychology, School Psychology Review, School Mental Health, and the Journal of Applied Behavior Analysis

-• Research presentations at regional and national conferences, including NASP and ABAI
+• Research presentations at regional and national conferences, including NASP, APA, and ABAI

 • Recipients of internal and external grants for research